 Eating will be a highlight of your visit to Buenos Aires – and indeed across the entire country, especially if you’re a fan of steak.
 The city is filled with restaurants for all budgets as well as many secret bars.

-To learn about the culture of Argentina, sign up for a food experience with Steaks by Luis or The Argentine Experience.
-Both are group activities that teach guests about food in Argentina – you’ll certainly be more comfortable about ordering food in restaurants for the rest of your 2 weeks in Argentina.
-Another fun food activity is an empanada making class and wine tour.
+To learn about the culture of Argentina, sign up with The Argentine Experience, a fun food tour where you’ll learn all about food in Argentina – you’ll certainly be more comfortable about ordering food in restaurants for the rest of your 2 weeks in Argentina.

 End the night with a tango show.
 I recommend Bar Sur for its intimate setting.
 The lavish Faena Hotel has a raunchy Rojo Tango performance – and the hotel itself is worth checking out for its eccentric design.